 But it's the Freeze Shield tech which is the star of the show here, allowing you to use the hot tub on the coldest winter nights.
 It keeps the pump running at all times in a power saving mode, stopping the water from freezing in the pipes and motor.
 This, coupled with a durable drop stitch construction, insulating inflatable lid, and a realistic wooden design, make it a great alternative to an acrylic spa.

-Read T3's Lay-Z-Spa Helsinki Hot Tub review
+For more details, read our Lay-Z-Spa Helsinki Hot Tub review (opens in new tab).

 Perhaps the best thing about this particular model is that it doesn't require any lengthy installation, so if you want to do it yourself you can.
 Users say the manual is a little limited, but this hot tub is simply plug and play, and most have had no issues with set up.

 The M-Spa Silver Cloud 2021 hot tub is an excellent mid-range choice – one that's worth looking at if you don't want to spend huge amounts of money but you do want a decent size and a respectable level of features.
-With a 700-litre capacity and the option to deflate it when not in use, it's great for more occasional use.
+With a 700-litre capacity and the option to deflate it when not in use, it's great for occasional use.

 You can fit up to four people in here if needed, and there are a total of 118 jets installed for that perfect, soaking hot tub experience.
-The water is kept at a cosy 40°C level, and the control box is worth mentioning as well: it makes the hot tub very straightforward to use and maintain, and that includes the one-press inflate option.
+The water is kept at a cosy 40°C level, and the control box is worth mentioning as well since it makes the hot tub very straightforward to use and maintain, and that includes the one-press inflate option.

-If an acrylic hot tub is a little too big of an investment for you right now, then the Lay-Z-Spa is the next best thing you can buy.
-This inflatable hot tub is easy to set up, with a clear instructional DVD, and this particular model is loved by customers for its atmospheric multi-coloured lighting – making it the ideal place to wind down in the evenings.
+If an acrylic hot tub is a little too big of an investment, the Lay-Z-Spa Paris is the next best thing you can buy.
+This inflatable hot tub is easy to set up, with a clear instructional DVD.

 Users have said it accommodates four people comfortably but six can be a bit of a squeeze, although not completely impossible.
-You can run both the heaters and the bubbles at the same time and it can be controlled via a wireless remote.
+You can run both the heaters and the bubbles at the same time and it can be controlled via a wireless remote or using the built-in timer.
+This model is loved by customers for its atmospheric multi-coloured lighting – making it the ideal place to wind down in the evenings.

-This hot tub has a whopping 120 jets which users say recreates a proper Jacuzzi-style spa in their home.
+This inflatable hot tub has a whopping 120 jets which users say recreates a proper Jacuzzi-style spa in their home.
 Add to that an adjustable temperature between 20 and 40 degrees centigrade, and a control panel to set the performance of the bubbles, and you can see why this makes our list of the best hot tubs.

-It's not the most stylish hot tub we've ever seen (we’re still undecided on the beige colour), and it doesn't come with any embellishments like LED lighting – but considering everything that you do get, and the price that it's going for, we'd say that it's an easy inclusion here.
+It's not the most stylish hot tub we've ever seen (we’re still undecided on the beige colour), and it doesn't come with any embellishments like LED lighting – but considering everything that you do get, and the price that it's selling for, we'd say that it's an easy inclusion here.